modern-web-application-uw18/week7/JS3_Final_Project.md

 Carol Farris
-Truncated Final Project
+Final Project Proposal

-React cowntdown timer with uploadable/searchable visuals using firebase
+////Project Name: React cowntdown timer with uploadable/searchable visuals using firebase

-Long term goal: Learn React by building tools for parents/teachers to better support autistic children.
+///Long term goal: Learn React by building tools for parents/teachers to better support autistic children.

-Project: Visual timer with customized/retrievable pictures
+///Project: Visual timer with customized/retrievable pictures

+//////Elevator Pitch:
 Children with Autism and other children with special needs often benefit from having a visual timer that shows the remaining time viaually (with numbers and a progress bar).
 There are lots of visual timers available on the web and small physical ones that can be used.